ppetrovtv/pine_script_docs/source/Strategies.rst

 To test your strategy, apply it to the chart.
 Use the symbol and time intervals that you want to test.
-You can use a built-in strategy from the “Indicators & Strategies” dialog box, or write your own in Pine Editor.
+You can use a built-in strategy from the "Indicators & Strategies" dialog box, or write your own in Pine Editor.

 .. image:: images/Strategy_tester.png